Master of Education

 EDB's Scholarship for Teachers (Pursuit of Master's Degree Programmes)

 The Education Bureau (EDB) has launched a scheme called the Scholarship for Teachers (Pursuit of Master's Degree Programmes).
 The Scholarship for Teachers aims to celebrate achievements of high-performing teachers and to encourage teachers’ pursuit of higher qualifications as well as to enhance their professionalism.
-It is offered to selected full-time serving teachers who take part-time studies in the following MEd fields of study in 2022-23 school year (The list for 2023-24 intake will be available in due course):
+It is offered to selected full-time serving teachers who take part-time studies in the following MEd fields of study in 2023-24 school year (the list for 2024-25 will be announced in due course):

 1. Chinese Language Education